Presented here is a very special edition of my 2018 work titled SUBTLE MOVEMENTS.

 The 10.75" x 7.25" print itself is mounted, waxed and floated in its own handmade wood frame.
 The mats which they hover over are made from torn rice paper that has been dyed, waxed and mounted on a block of MDF board.
 This technique ensures that each work is one of a kind.

-The detail of red along the side of the print mounted hardwood reflects of the gold edge on the inside of the custom wood frame.
-This combined with the tones on the back mat creates a warm golden glow surrounding the pigment print.
+The detail of red along the side of the print mounted hardwood reflects of the gilded edge on the inside of the custom wood frame.
+This combined with the tones on the back mat creates a warm copper glow surrounding the pigment print.

 The 13.75" x 10.25" outer frame is treated with homemade stains and wax using my personal patina technique.